faizanzafar40/Intro-to-Programming-in-Python/README.md

   - Basics of classes

-## Python for Scientific Computing
+### Python for Scientific Computing
   - Numpy
   - Pandas
   - Matplotlib

+This repository is open to all members of the GitHub community.
+Feel free to submit a pull request or provide feedback on this tutorial.

 Star this repository if you had fun with python!